SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 [recon-ng][websitename] > use recon/netblocks-
 ```

-I am going to use reverse-resolve first.
+We are going to use reverse-resolve.

 ```
 [recon-ng][websitename][census_2012] > use recon/netblocks-hosts/reverse_resolve
 ```

-But, when I run it I get an error!
+But, when we run it we get an error!
 ```
 [recon-ng][websitename][reverse_resolve] > run